thenexthub/Codira/docs/ABI/Mangling.rst

 ::

   substitution ::= 'A' INDEX                  // substitution of N+26
-  substitution ::= 'A' SUBST_IDX* LAST-SUBST-IDX    // One or more consecutive substitutions of N < 26
-  SUBST-IDX ::= [a-z]
+  substitution ::= 'A' SUBST-IDX* LAST-SUBST-IDX    // One or more consecutive substitutions of N < 26 SUBST-IDX ::= [a-z]
   SUBST-IDX ::= NATURAL [a-z]
   LAST-SUBST-IDX ::= [A-Z]